RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 The drawstring had been doing the majority of the work keeping their pants up, because as soon as the knot was undone and they were lifted back into Brun's arms their pants stayed exactly where they sat moments earlier sliding cleanly off.
 Brun nodded at their plain looking women's underwear.

 "OK then, Trouble, let's get you in bed and then I'll get all the crinkly fire blankets to help keep you warm."
 She said as she placed the unconscious woman in the cot.
 "And I'll get you a warm wheat bag thing Manager Beth keeps around for period pain."
+Listing her todos aloud far more for her own memory than her new friend's benefit.

 Brun busied herself over the next few hours.
 Keeping an eye on her ward, making sure her temperature started to come back up to safe levels, washing and drying their clothes, swapping the fire blankets for normal cotton ones once she was sure they were out of danger for their temperature.
 And all the while, their guest slept.